rorscharg/rorscharg.github.io/src/pages/blog/2020-03-26-Why-I-Write.md

 ### Coherent Actions
 *  Have a clear focus every week with time set aside especially for it.
-*  Write a post a week to keep myself accountable of mastering what I focused on or learned this week.
+*  Write a post a week to keep myself accountable on mastering what I focused on or learned this week.

 ### Risk